wasnotrice/shoes-warbler/README.markdown

         git submodule init
         git submodule update

-3. Build and install dependencies
+3. Build and install custom dependencies

         rake deps

 4. Install gems

         gem install plist

 ## Get started

 Consider this a proof of concept.
 You can personalize as you wish.
 You get:

 - an example Shoes 4 app at `bin/hello_from_warbler`.
 This can be replaced with any Shoes 4 app.
 Just follow the template.
 Make sure your app does not have an extension (Warbler doesn't like that).
 - a `project.gemspec`.
 Make sure that your Shoes 4 app is included in the list of executables, and that the `shoes` gem is included in your list of dependencies.
 - a `bin/package` packager.
 This will package your Shoes 4 app plus dependencies into a .jar in the project root.
 - a `vendor` directory, containing
     - git submodules that track custom versions of dependencies (changes haven't been merged upstream yet).
     - the Java Application Bundler Ant tasks

 ## Configure your app

 Edit the `app.yaml` file.
-Currently, the only option is `name`, which will become the name of your JAR.
+See comments in the example file for explanation of the various options.

 ## Package your app as a JAR

     $ rake jar
     $ java -XstartOnFirstThread -Djruby.compat.version=1.9 -jar test-app.jar

-where `test-app.jar` is the name of your JAR (as specified in your `app.yaml` file)
+where `test-app` is the name of your JAR (as specified in your `app.yaml` file)

 ## Package your app a Mac APP

     $ rake app
-    $ open Test.app
+    $ open Test App.app

-For now, the app is always called `Test.app`, no matter what your JAR is called.
+where `Test App` is the name of your app (as specified in your `app.yaml` file).

+## Generate a new app template (OS X only)

+    $ rake app:template

+Look for the template in `static/templates/shoes-app-template.zip`